 Improve your credit score

-Improve your credit score to secure better home equity loan rates.
-Pay bills on time and reduce credit card debt.
-The average credit score in Rhode Island is 722, according to Experian.
+Increasing your credit score can lead to more competitive home equity loan rates.
+Pay bills on time and reduce credit card debt to improve your credit score.
+The average credit score in Rhode Island is 713, according to Equifax.

 Decrease debt-to-income ratio